 The way the spec is written now, yes.

+Resolution: Revise

-DCat is allowed within an L2R mesh if the DCat field of the Descriptor field in the TC IE is set to 1.
+Modify the 2nd paragraph of 5.4.1.4 as follows:DCat is allowed within an L2R mesh if the DCat field of the Descriptor field in the TC IE is set to 1.
+This field should be set to 0, if the data frame requires urgent transmission without the delay incurred by the DCat buffering.
 The format of the TC IE is described in 6.2.2.
 A data frame may be concatenated with another data frame if the DCat field of the Descriptor field of the L2R Routing IE is set to 1.
 The L2R Routing IE is described in 6.2.8.